Bia

 2021

-Master's Degree, University of São Paulo (USP)
+Master's Degree, University of Sao Paulo

 Dissertation on the challenges Japan faces as the world's first super-aged society.